Shimanga/Excel/README.md

 <H2>What is the best-selling product in French bakeries?</H2>

-This dataset comprises sales transactions of a French bakery from 01/01/2021 to 30/09/2022, totaling 234,005 entries across 6 columns.
-These columns include order date, time, transaction ticket number, articles (product name), quantity sold, and unit price.
+This dataset comprises sales transactions of a French bakery from 01/01/2021 to 30/09/2022 from <a href="https://www.kaggle.com/datasets/matthieugimbert/french-bakery-daily-sales">Kaggle</a>.
 This analysis aims to aid strategic decision-making based on sales trends and patterns.
 Specifically, I want to know the purchase frequency by item and how that might vary by time, day, and month.
 The data will reveal the best-selling product in a French bakery.

 <H2>Dataset</H2>
 <ul>
+<li> 234,005 Total entries across 6 columns</li>
+<li>These columns include order date, time, transaction ticket number, articles (product name), quantity sold, and unit price</li>
 <li>There are 148 products (article) and 1 item is labeled “.”</li>
 <li>Negative quantities are assumed to be refunds</li>
 <li>Prices were not fixed and seemed to change throughout the year.
 Assumptions on price changes could have been due to fluctuating production costs</li>